AlexxNB/derver/README.md

 ### List of possible parameters

 #### `--host`
 Interface, where bind the server.
-Use `0.0.0.0` inside docker or when need network connections to your site.
+Use `0.0.0.0` inside Docker container or when need network connections to your site.
 *Default: localhost*
 *Example: --host=localhost*